 The word ‘ ‘rtu,’ is sanskrit for circle.
 The rtu ancient old rituals connect to woman’s natural bleed and have different customs according to the indigenous rituals of rtu passed down from women to women of their culture.

 Note: this Rtu Mandala is my work and design and all rights are reserved.
 The ‘Chandni Rtu Mandala’ should not be reproduced, transmitted without my expressed permission.
 I am happy for my Rtu Mandala to be referred and used for self reflection, self love, Rtu guidance which is why I have included it as a downloadable copy.

-Mandala – translated in sanskrit and buddhist Tantrism means ‘Circle’:
+Mandala – is also a sanskrit and buddhist Tantrism word for Circle:

 Mandala in Sanskrit means “circle”.
 In Hindu and Buddhist Tantrism, the Mandala is an iconic symbolic diagram.
 Used in sacred rites and has been an instrument of meditation for centuries.

 Mandalas are these days used as a focus of love, creativity and expansion.
 The Mandala I designed is a circle or retreat for self love during or in preparation for a ‘Rtu’, ‘Artava’ or Vitara which is shown in my Chandni Rtu Mandala Chart.
 Use the link above to read it if you are feeling curious about this model of reflective self love and care.